Pirates vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-James Outman and the Los Angeles Dodgers head into the second of a three-game series against Ke'Bryan Hayes and the Pittsburgh Pirates at PNC Park, Wednesday at 6:35 PM ET.
+Ke'Bryan Hayes and the Pittsburgh Pirates take the field against Freddie Freeman and the Los Angeles Dodgers at PNC Park on Thursday at 12:35 PM ET.

-The Pirates are +120 moneyline underdogs for this matchup with the favorite Dodgers (-145).
-The over/under is 8.5 runs for the game.
+The Pirates are +145 moneyline underdogs in this matchup against the Dodgers (-175).
+The over/under is 8 runs for this matchup.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.